Thyra/biopeter/README.md

 If you're on Linux you can easily fix this with the following bash command `echo -e "$(head -1 outfile.csv)\n$(tail -n +2 outfile.csv | cut -d"," -f 2-)" > new_outfile.csv` where outfile.csv is the name of your CSV file.

 If you don't like commas as separators, you can also provide a different `--separator` character.

+## Exploring Rules
+This is probably the coolest feature biopeter has to offer: You can interactively explore the rules visually in an application that is based on Andrew Brooks' [Interactive association rules exploration app](http://brooksandrew.github.io/simpleblog/articles/association-rules-explore-app/).
+Simply launch biopeter with the `--explore` flag and enjoy!